 COMPLETE THE COMPENSATION TO STUDY PARTICIPANTS QUESTION

-- Question 10: Indicate whether there are any local forms of compensation provided.
+- Question 10: Indicate whether there are any local forms of compensation provided for study participants that are NOT being offered to non-study participants.
 Examples of compensation include free parking or lunch vouchers.

 COMPLETE THE INFORMED CONSENT PROCESS QUESTIONS